lkovari/mf-with-webpack/README.md

 ### 3. Open in Browser

 **Host Application:** `http://localhost:8080`
-- Default view shows the README content in a grid-based layout
+- Default view shows the README content in a text area
 - Click **"Remote-A"** in the navigation to lazy load and display remote-a
 - Click **"Remote-B"** in the navigation to lazy load and display remote-b
 - Click **"Info"** to return to the README content
-- Footer displays the current date using lk-common-lib utilities
+- Footer displays the last updated date (manually configured) and current date using lk-common-lib utilities

 **Remote-A Standalone:** `http://localhost:8081`
 - View the remote-a module running independently